 Child-care enrolment laws in New South Wales

-Note: During September 2017, the New South Wales parliament passed legislation abolishing the right to conscientiously object to vaccination for the purpose of enrolment in early education services in that state.
+During September 2017, the New South Wales parliament passed legislation abolishing the right to conscientiously object to vaccination for the purpose of enrolment in early education services in that state.
 The law takes effect on 01 January 2018.
-This page remains current until then.

 Which children does this law apply to?

 The law applies to all new enrolments on or after 01 January 2018, but any enrolments before the 1 January 2018 are exempt from the new laws.